 While many job seekers think of their resume as the prime space to show off their hard skills, you should also make sure your soft skills shine.
 You might include your most important soft skills in a resume summary.
 You might even list the soft skills mentioned in or directly related to the job description in your skills section, Smith says, though Dea suggests only going this route if you have extra space.

 But remember that anyone can say that they have strong leadership skills or problem-solving abilities.
 You have to show prospective employers how you’ve used your soft skills and what you’ve achieved.
 This means working your soft skills into your bullet points.
-You might devote bullet points to only highlighting particular soft skills.
 For example, if you wanted to talk about your leadership skills, Smith suggests something like:

 - Assumed leadership role for sales team with the lowest worker satisfaction survey results in the company.
 Motivated and engaged employees by encouraging feedback, holding a variety of team-building events, and celebrating top performers at weekly meetings, increasing positive sentiment by 34% in one year.

 Or you can combine your soft and hard skills into one bullet point.
 For example:

 - Collaborated with a team of 3 to conduct market research through one-on-one meetings with customers about their needs and concerns.
 Wrote clear and concise questions used by entire team and assigned tasks and tracked progress in Asana.
 Presented findings visualized with Tableau and made recommendations to senior staff.

 For each of your resume bullets (which should be quantified and achievement-oriented) think, “Which of my soft skills helped me to accomplish this?”
 You might also choose action verbs (collaborated, led, presented, motivated) that speak to the appropriate soft skills, as in the examples above.

 How to highlight soft skills in your cover letter